 Use Accelerated Ciphers¶

-As above, using AES-NI and AES-GCM is the best possible combination at this time.
-That said, certain hardware may accelerate other ciphers so that alternate choices are faster or more efficient.
+Certain hardware may accelerate ciphers so that choices are faster or more efficient.
 For hardware sold by Netgate, see the Netgate Appliances page for performance data and recommendations.

 Disable Performance-Limiting Mitigation Settings¶